thoughtbot/bourbon/readme.md

 **Box Sizing**

 Box-sizing will change the box-model of the element it is applied to.
-This is really helpful for properly styling padding and margin to all text-based input types (e.g. input[type="text"]).

     @include box-sizing(border-box);